jcervas/teaching/2024-2025/class-cmu-84-309/AI-Debate-assignment.md

 1. **Copy-Paste Method**
    - Copy the entire debate exchange, including your prompts and all AI responses
-   - Format the debate in a Word document (.docx) or PDF with:
-     - 12-point Times New Roman font
-     - 1.5 line spacing
-     - Clear labels for each exchange (e.g., "Student Response 1," "AI Response 1")
-     - Your name and debate topic at the top of the document
-     - Page numbers

 2. **Share Link Method** (if available in your version of Microsoft Co-pilot)
    - Generate a shareable link to your debate
-   - Create a document containing:
-     - The shareable link
-     - Your name and debate topic
-     - A brief note confirming this is your original debate
-     - Date and time of the debate

 ### Canvas Submission Process
 1. Log into Canvas